KAN-Team/Careium-AI/README.md

 ### ✨ Contributors

-Credits and Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Credits and thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->